There are two ways to think about dividend growth stocks.

 Long story short, New Kimco will control Old Kimco, the operating partnership, enabling it to acquire properties tax-deferred from interested sellers.
 Often, sellers prefer to defer taxes on the sale by contributing the assets to an operating partnership in return for membership interests rather than cash.

-Another positive for investors is an upcoming infusion of cash from Kroger's (KR (opens in new tab)) $24.6 billion buyout of Albertsons (ACI (opens in new tab)).
-This includes the assumption of $4.7 billion of debt.
-In addition, the deal called for Albertsons to pay a $4 billion special dividend to its shareholders on Nov.
-7. While this was initially delayed by the court, the issue has since been resolved, and Albertsons will go ahead and make the special dividend payment.
+Another positive for investors is an infusion of cash from Kroger's (KR) $24.6 billion buyout of Albertsons (ACI) the company received in late 2022.
+As part of the deal, Albertsons agreed to pay a $4 billion special dividend to its shareholders on Nov.
+7, and Kimco, which owns 28.3 million ACI shares, received a $194.1 million dividend payment.

 The monetization of its Albertson stake should help drive future growth in Kimco's funds from operations leading to higher dividend payouts.
 It could also keep KIM among Wall Street's best dividend growth stocks.

-Marathon Oil (MRO (opens in new tab), $26.60) is another energy company that's expanding through M&A activity.
+Marathon Oil (MRO, $23.74) is one company that's expanding through M&A activity.
 In November, MRO announced it would pay $3.0 billion to acquire Ensign Natural Resources' Eagle Ford assets.
 The acquisition doubles the company's position in the Eagle Ford basin.
 Further, it's a purchase of assets that present immediate gains in earnings, while also providing future development opportunities.

 "The transaction is immediately and significantly accretive to Marathon Oil's key financial metrics, expected to drive a 17% increase to 2023 operating cash flow and a 15% increase to free cash flow," the company's press release stated.

-MRO is already flush with cash.
-According to its Q3 2022 presentation (opens in new tab), it expects to generate an adjusted free cash flow of $4.1 billion in 2022.
+The energy stock is already flush with cash.
+According to its fiscal 2022 presentation, it ended the year with adjusted free cash flow of $3.9 billion.
 That's a free cash flow yield of almost 23%.
 Based on this free cash flow yield, Marathon is a top value stock.